strapi/strapi/docs/3.0.0-beta.x/migration-guide/migration-guide-alpha.26-to-beta.md

 Depending on your deployment environment you might have to run the `build` script with `NODE_ENV=production npm run build` if the envrionment doesn't include it by default.

-For example `heroku` will automatically run the `build` script for you and set `NODE_ENV=production` before running the scripts so you won't have to think about it.
+For example `heroku` will run the `build` script for you and set `NODE_ENV=production` before running the scripts so you won't have to think about it.

 ### Running the project